 G Guinaudeau, Bordeaux Superior, Acte 2, 2010

 Sylvie Guinaudeau and Jacques Guinaudeau own the legendary Chateau Lafleur in Pomerol.
 They also own Chateau Grand Village in Fronsac, which as far as I can figure out is where the Acte 2 comes from.
 The debut vintage was 2009 and labelled Acte 1 and the number is updated with every vintage.
-You can guess what the 2011 was named.
-This is not very complex but so balanced and tuned that it its placidness dullness by dint of craftsmanship.
+You can guess what the 2010 was named.
+This is not very complex but so balanced and tuned that it its placidness is redeemed by its craftsmanship.

 Haut-Bages-Liberal, Pauillac 5me Cru, 2000